How to Visit Rome & Rome Itinerary

 The Vatican

-From there head toward the Vatican and St. Peter’s Square which is 5min walking distance from St. Angelo Bridge.
-On your way you will get one super famous picture of the Vatican.
+From there, head toward the Vatican and St. Peter’s Square, which is a 5-minute walking distance from St. Angelo Bridge.
+On your way, you will get one super famous picture of the Vatican.

 St. Peter’s Square

-At the end of the street, you just step in the Vatican and St. Peter’s Square.
-You just changed country.
+At the end of the street, you just step into the Vatican and St. Peter’s Square.
+You just changed countries.
 At the centre of the square is an ancient Egyptian obelisk, erected at the current site in 1586.
-Early morning the square shouldn’t be too crowded and from it you can admire the from façade of St Peter’s cathedral.
+Early morning, the square shouldn’t be too crowded, and from it you can admire the façade of St Peter’s Cathedral.
 This is the spot where all believers gather when the pope is talking from the small balcony on St. Peter’s Cathedral.

 Vatican Museums